philippgille/hello-netcoreapp/README.md

     - You can do this on both Linux and Windows
 - For Windows containers, you must first build the app's FDD and then create the Docker image:
     1. Run any of the build scripts, so that there's `artifacts/hello-netcoreapp_netcoreapp1.1`
-    2. Run: `docker build -t local/hello-netcoreapp -f Dockerfile.nano .`
+    2. `docker build -t local/hello-netcoreapp -f Dockerfile.nano .`

 > Note 1: You don't need to create a Windows container image for using Docker in Windows.
 Linux containers work just fine on Windows with Hyper-V. Creating a Windows container image is specifically for actual *Windows containers*, see [https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/).